nablarch/nablarch-document/en/migration/index.rst

   import javax.crypto.SecretKeyFactory;

-This is not a Java EE package because it imports the classes related to cryptographic processing included in the standard library.
+This is not a Java EE namespace because it imports the classes related to cryptographic processing included in the standard library.

-In this way, even if ``javax`` is hit, you cannot simply judge that they are all Java EE packages.
+In this way, even if ``javax`` is hit, you cannot simply judge that they are all Java EE namespaces.
-Packages for each specification are listed in the appendix :ref:`java_ee_jakarta_ee_comparation` on this page, so refer to this to determine if the hit ``javax`` is Java EE.
+Namespaces for each specification are listed in the appendix :ref:`java_ee_jakarta_ee_comparation` on this page, so refer to this to determine if the hit ``javax`` is Java EE.

-If it can be determined that it is a Java EE package, replace ``javax`` with ``jakarta``.
+If it can be determined that it is a Java EE namespace, replace ``javax`` with ``jakarta``.
 Below is an example of replacing ``import`` with ``jakarta``.

 .. code-block:: java